 “The technology is so cheap and easy to access.
 We’ve found the kids have been really responsive to the visual feedback.”

-Article originally published on the Hockey Australia website at www.hockey.org.au
+Part of the above content was originally published on the Hockey Australia website at www.hockey.org.au